Challenges and opportunities as Singapore targets becoming a sustainable tourism destination

 “(Cost) is where we hope the Government can give us a leg up,” he said.

 “COVID-19 has hit us deep in the core, our financial core.
-Many smaller attractions, SME (small and medium enterprises) attractions may not have the financial appetite ...
-But I think if we do it collectively, in a single-minded manner, with Government support, I think we can make a difference.”
+Many smaller attractions, SME (small- and medium-size enterprises) attractions may not have the financial appetite ...
+But I think if we do it collectively, in a single-minded manner, with government support, I think we can make a difference.”